MillionIntegrals/PhilosophersStone/README.md

 * `start` function just packs all arguments into a tuple which it forwards to `init/1` via `GenServer.start`
 * Calls and casts interface functions just forward all arguments to the server process via `GenServer.call` and `GenServer.cast`.

-For other cases, you may need to use plain `GenServer` functions (which can be used together with `PhilosophersStone` macros).
+For other cases, you may need to use plain `GenServer` functions (which can be used together with `Stone` macros).
-`PhilosophersStone` is not meant to fully replace `GenServer`.
+`Stone` is not meant to fully replace `GenServer`.
 It just tries to reduce boilerplate in most common cases.

 ## Usage Examples